Michael Pohlmann, President

-Kathleen joined UCR Board as a Director in 2014.
-She was the Vice President in 2015 and 2016, and President in 2017 and 2018.
+Kathleen began volunteering for UCR in mid-2013 when she became Social Co-Chair and won 2014 UCR Enthusiast of the Year award.
+Kathleen joined UCR Board as a Director in 2014, and she was the Vice President in 2015 and 2016, and President in 2017 and 2018.
+She is currently the Past President.
 She is a member of UCR’s Audit Committee and Club Race Committee.
-She was the co-chair of monthly Socials from mid-2013 to 2014, the Open House Chair in 2014 and 2015, and the Annual Banquet Chair from 2015 to 2018.
-She was the chair of 40th Anniversary Picnic in July 2016 and UCR Picnic (70Years of Porsche Celebration) in June 2018, with over 500 participants at each of the two picnics.
+She was the Open House Chair in 2014 and 2015, and co-chair in 2019, the Annual Picnic Chair in 2016, 2018 & 2019 and the Annual Banquet Chair from 2015 to 2019.
+We had 150-200 participants at our banquet and 350-500 participants at our picnics during the past few years.

 Reducing the deficit of the monthly Provinz magazine has been the hallmark of Kathleen’s presidency.
 During her tenure, the Board worked on increasing advertising revenue and reducing the cost to produce the magazine.
-UCR achieved material savings by eliminating envelopes from the mailing of Provinz and switching print shop during 2018.
+UCR achieved material savings by switching print shop and eliminating envelopes from the mailing of Provinz during 2018.
 We have been working on a digital version of Provinz by replicating the printed version, and adding embedded links to advertisers’ websites and pictures/videos at UCR events.
 This will be value-added for both our advertisers and members who want the digital version in addition to the printed magazines.

 Terry Cassan, Director

 Retired in 2016 after working 37 years for numerous reincarnations of CN Telecommunications – CNCP Tel, Unitel, AT&T Canada LDS, Allstream, MTS Allstream and finally Zayo Canada Inc.